 Remember…It’s A Long Trip!

-My final tip would be to remember that your trip to Africa will be a long journey, so plan accordingly.
+My final tip for planning a trip to Africa would be to remember that your trip will be a long journey, so plan accordingly.
 We flew for a total of 16 hours over two flights with a 4-hour layover in the middle.
 Coming from most parts of the world will entail similar time in getting there.
 Bring along lots of stuff to entertain you in-flight.
 Keep in mind that you can put books, movies and games on a tablet or mobile phone.
 If you need help sleeping while in flight, consider taking melatonin or other similar OTC medications.
 Take some snacks in case the airplane food isn’t to your liking.
 And finally, make sure you stay hydrated!

 I know this article gives you a lot of food for thought – but if you follow this advice and plan well in advance, you’ll have the trip of a lifetime.